-So you’ve been running a business blog for a while now.
-Maybe it’s hosted on at a different domain to your regular business site, maybe it’s not.
+So you’ve been running a B2B blog for a while now.
+Maybe it’s hosted on a different domain to your regular business site, maybe it’s not.
 Maybe you try to be more informal, more conversational than you allow yourself to be on the “real” site.

 But what if it’s not working?